Christmas: Good news for all people

 2. In what ways do various details in the Christmas story, such as the angel's message to the shepherds and Simeon's prayer, emphasize God's concern for world evangelism?

 3. How does the use of the term "nations" in the Bible differ from how the word is generally understood today?
-Why is knowing the different nuances of meaning important for understanding the message of Christmas?
+Why is knowing the different nuances of meaning of "nations" important for understanding the message of Christmas?

 4. How might the visit of the Wise Men from the East have challenged the expectations of a Jewish audience reading Matthew's gospel?